-Teacher's role as a facilitator in the teaching - learning process, Problems encountered by the teacher in a child-centred approach, Importance of the teacher's role as a facilitator of learning, The Development of language teaching, Principles of language teaching, The IPA articles, Approaches and Methods in ELT, Criteria of tests- validity, Face, Content, Construct, Criterion Related, Reliability: Making tests reliable, Backwash Effect, Discrimination, Practicality, Group work in ELL classroom: The role of group work in ELT, The advantages and disadvantages of group work, Features of a successful and unsuccessful group, Managing group work, Questioning in ELL classroom: Introduction, Significance of questioning -Some definitions, Objectives of questioning, Variety in question Forms, Different kinds of questions.
+Teacher's role as a facilitator in the teaching - learning process, problems encountered by the teacher in a child-centred approach, importance of the teacher's role as a facilitator of learning, the Development of language teaching, principles of language teaching, the IPA articles, Approaches and Methods in ELT, Criteria of tests- validity, Face, Content, Construct, Criterion Related, Reliability: Making tests reliable, Backwash Effect, Discrimination, Practicality, Group work in ELL classroom: The role of group work in ELT, the advantages and disadvantages of group work, features of a successful and unsuccessful group, managing group work, Questioning in ELL classroom: Introduction, Significance of questioning -Some definitions, Objectives of questioning, Variety in question Forms, Different kinds of questions.
 Questioning skills, Features of effective questioning, Reactions of teacher to student questioning, Lesson planning and micro teaching practice.
-Field study will be an integral part of this course unit.